Choirs and Choral Societies in West Berkshire and North Hampshire.

 Pangbourne Choral Society was formed in 1973.
-Its 100 members meet once a week on Tuesday evenings in term time at Pangbourne College, Pangbourne, near Reading.
-The Society holds two or three concerts per year with guest soloists & usually accompanied by the Philomel Orchestra.
+Its 100 members meet once a week on Tuesday evenings usually at The Falkland Islands Chapel in Pangbourne College, Pangbourne, near Reading.
+The Society holds two or three concerts per year with guest soloists & accompanied by an orchestra, organist and/or pianist.

 The Society welcomes keen singers, young and old, and the more easily embarrassed amongst you will be glad to hear that newcomers are not submitted to an audition.
 Its repertoire is mainly focused on the larger choral works, recent examples being Verdi's Requiem, Bach's St John Passion and the Brahms German Requiem, though the summer concert normally consists of a more mixed programme like the recent evening of Italian Opera arias & choruses.

-Concerts are held in the Falkland Islands Memorial Chapel, Pangbourne College, nr Reading, Berkshire
+Concerts are usually held in the Falkland Islands Memorial Chapel.

 We sing a capella harmony songs from a wealth of musical cultures from around the world, including gospel, jazz, rock, folk, African and Eastern European.
 All songs are taught by ear, no auditions required.
 Fortnightly Monday evening sessions led by Natural Voice Practitioners Becca Flintham and Tessa Hall at Speen Parish Hall, Speen Lane, Newbury.
 Bi-monthly Saturday singing workshops led by guest singing teachers, at a variety of local venues.